backand/docs/docs/getting_started/sdk.md

 * email - the new user's email address
 * password - The new user's desired password
 * confirmPassword - the user's desired password again, used as confirmation of correct entry

+### socialSignIn
+#### Usage
+Signs the specified user into the application using a social provider
+#### Arguments
+* provider - one of the following: google, facebook, github
+* returnAddress - the url to return to, after the user signs in

+### socialSignUp
+#### Usage
+Registers a user for the application using a social provider
+#### Arguments
+* provider - one of the following: google, facebook, github
+* returnAddress - the url to return to, after the user signs up

+### getSocialProviders
+#### Usage
+get a providers object where each of its field is a social provider that has a name, label, url, css and id
+#### Returns
+providers object

 ### signOut
 #### Usage